Morley Park badgers at dusk under the bifurcated oak on the lower field – painting by Christiana Gilbert

 News

-Berkeley Homes will retain responsibility for the surface water drains in the park, and the attenuation pond, in perpetuity as they are part of the drainage system for their Wimbledon Hill Park development on Copse Hill.
+Berkeley Homes has responsibility for the surface water drains in the park, and the attenuation pond, as they are part of the drainage system for the Wimbledon Hill Park development on Copse Hill which they built.

-On the brighter side there hasn’t been any flooding either in or from the park since the since the works were done but it hasn’t been tested in very severe conditions yet.
+On the brighter side there hasn’t been any flooding either in or from the park since the first phase of the remedial works were completed but the system hasn’t been tested in very severe weather conditions yet.

 Access to the Park